-Social media reporting tools should remove the need for manual calculations, potential human error, and tedious administrative tasks, giving your team the space they need for creative and strategic thinking.
+The right reporting tools should remove the need for manual calculations, potential human error and tedious administrative tasks, giving your team the space they need for creative and strategic thinking.
 Understanding how your team makes decisions and finding a tool to support that is key.
 What metrics are most important to your team and your goals?
 Is a visual representation of data the most important?
 Is comparing time periods the best way to understand movement towards a goal?
 Identifying those must-haves is the first step to selecting the right solution.

-Reporting cadences should reflect the unique nature of each social channel, and flexible enough to move with shifting priorities.
+Reporting cadences should reflect the unique nature of each social channel and be flexible enough to move with shifting priorities.
 A medium like Facebook, which has a longer trend cycle, may only need monthly reports.
 In contrast, faster-moving channels like Instagram or TikTok might warrant a weekly or even daily report.
-Reporting tools should also be tailored to support not only weekly, monthly, and quarterly reporting but the campaign and customized time periods as well.
-In 2020, the need for reporting to begin on March 15th was unexpected, but companies that were able to pivot their regular reporting practices quickly had a more comprehensive view of the situation and set themselves up to make better-informed decisions in an unpredictable period.
+Reporting tools should also be tailored to support not only weekly, monthly and quarterly reporting, but the campaign and customized time periods as well.
+In 2024, the need for reporting to be comprehensive and flexible is everything.
+Companies that are able to pivot their regular reporting practices quickly have a more comprehensive view of the situation and set themselves up to make better-informed decisions in an unpredictable period.

 In short, all of them do.
-Goals and initiatives may vary between Beauty, CPG, FinServ, and other industries, but the concept of measurement, identifying essential metrics, and easy communication of performance, is universal.
+Goals and initiatives may vary between Beauty, CPG, FinServ, and other industries, but the concepts of measurement, identifying essential metrics, and easy communication of performance are universal.

 Visual Reporting refers to reports that allow the user to interpret data through visual representation and identify trends and insights at glance.
 This could mean comparative graphs; showing ranked content to identify trends or even indicators that contrast performance between time periods.
 Visual reporting provides context to fully understand performance and can simplify complex data sets, empowering your team to identify insights and act quickly.